 - Include department course number and course title.

-- If abroad transcript has been forwarded to UCSD, attach a copy from TritonLink to the petition.
+- If abroad transcript has been forwarded to UC San Diego, attach a copy from TritonLink to the petition.
 (Students may petition abroad courses pending receipt of official transcript verifying appropriate transfer credits and grade.)

 - Student will need to meet with, or email the petition(s) to the Program Director, who will review the petition and course documents (syllabus, papers, and/or exams).